ethereum/ethereum-org-website/src/content/roadmap/index.md

   </Card>
 </CardGrid>

-### Why does Ethereum need a roadmap? {#why-does-ethereum-need-a-roadmap}
+### Why Ethereum needs a roadmap {#why-ethereum-needs-a-roadmap}

 Ethereum is a network that undergoes periodic upgrades that enhance its scalability, security or sustainability.
 One of the core strengths of Ethereum is that it is not fixed forever in its current form - as new ideas arise from research and development they can be implemented to make sure Ethereum is ever-improving.
 This gives Ethereum the flexibility to tackle emerging challenges and keep up with the most advanced technological breakthroughs in cryptography, computing and cryptoeconomics.

 ### Who decides the roadmap? {#who-decides-the-roadmap}

 The roadmap is mostly the result of years of work by researchers and developers - because the protocol is very technical - but any motivated person can participate.
-Ideas usually start off as discussions on a forum such as [ethresear.ch](ethresear.ch), [Ethereum magicians](https://ethereum-magicians.org/) or the Eth R&D discord server.
+Ideas usually start off as discussions on a forum such as [ethresear.ch](https://github.com/ethereum/ethereum-org-website/blob/1c5502a0abaa746512323bbce0fbf1093387a724/src/content/roadmap/ethresear.ch), [Ethereum magicians](https://www.figma.com/exit?url=https%3A%2F%2Fethereum-magicians.org%2F) or the Eth R&D discord server.
 They may be responses to new vulnerabilities that are discovered, suggestions from organizations working in the application layer (such as dapps and exchanges) or from known frictions for end users (such as costs or transaction speeds).

-When these ideas mature, they can be proposed as **Ethereum Improvement Proposals (EIPs)**.
-EIPS undergo intense investigation and simulation before being scheduled for client teams to implement.
-Then, they are prototyped and tested extensively before eventually being scheduled for release.
+When these ideas mature, they can be proposed as [Ethereum Improvement Proposals](https://eips.ethereum.org/).
+Client developers then create prototypes that get investigated intensely and simulated on private and then public testnets before being scheduled for releasing on Ethereum Mainnet.
+There are nine independent Ethereum client teams (four execution clients and five consensus clients) that all do this independently in different languages.
 This is all done in public so that anyone from the community can weigh in at any time.

 <ExpandableCard title="What is ETH2?">
-The term 'Eth2' was commonly used before Ethereum switched to proof-of-stake but it was phased out in favor of more precise terminology.
+The term 'Eth2' was commonly used to describe the future of Ethereum before the switch to proof-of-stake but it was phased out in favor of more precise terminology.
 It was originally used to differentiate the Ethereum network before the switch to proof-of-stake and the network after, or sometimes to refer to the different Ethereum clients (execution clients were sometimes referred to as ETH1 clients and consensus clients were sometimes referred to as ETH2 clients).

 Some staking operators have also represented ETH staked on the Beacon Chain with the ‘ETH2’ ticker.
 This creates potential confusion, given that users of these services are not actually receiving an ‘ETH2’ token.
 No ‘ETH2’ token exists; it simply represents their share in that specific providers’ stake.
 </ExpandableCard>